4305 N Garfield St # 221 Midland, TX 79705

 Sleep Apnea Midland, TX

 Obstructive Sleep Apnea (OSA) is a condition that occurs when the soft tissues in the back of the mouth collapse.
 Because this happens during sleep, many patients may not realize that they have sleep apnea.
 However, snoring and waking up frequently at night are common markers of this condition.
+Dr. Michael Courter treats patients who have sleep apnea in his North Midland, TX dental office.
+Treating sleep apnea can restore health to patients and also prevent future health problems.

 Sometimes patients who have sleep apnea are more at risk of developing heart problems.
 Problems like strokes, diabetes, and even heart attacks are common.
 This is because breathing erratically can disrupt the flow of oxygen through the bloodstream.
+In addition to treating sleep apnea, Dr. Courter also provides restorative dentistry services in Midland, TX.

 Treat Sleep Apnea in Midland, Texas